 In the past, I’ve been asked how long wood pellets will last in my storeroom.
 For instance, some people have asked me if wood pellet have a shelf life?
 The answer is that wood pellets will last pretty much indefinitely as long as you protect them from moisture.
 So that means your bulk wood pellet storage solution must not only protect the fuel from the rain but they must also be stored in a low humidity environment.
 If you don’t your bulk wood pellets will absorb the moisture and expand, making them useless.

-In the US one of the most popular websites to order wood pellets from is woodpellets.com, however, they don’t actually offer bulk wood pellet deliveries.
-Information on their website makes it appear that they used to offer a bulk delivery service, however, this has stopped for some reason.
+In the US one of the most popular websites to order wood pellets from is woodpellets.com.
+However, they don’t actually offer bulk wood pellet deliveries.
+Information on their website makes it appear that they used to offer a bulk delivery service, but this has stopped for some reason.
 The likely reason being a bulk wood pellet delivery wagon is quite an expensive piece of kit.
-It requires hydraulics to lift the storage bin and a large pneumatic system to transport the wood pellets from the truck to the customer’s silo.
+It requires hydraulics to lift the storage bin and a large pneumatic system to transport the wood pellets from the truck into the customer’s silo.

 Below are some potential options for bulk wood pellet deliveries in the US if you live within the applicable areas:

 Maine Energy Systems (MESys)

 As you have probably guessed from their company name MESys are based in Maine on the US-North East coast.
 MESys offer bulk wood pellet deliveries covering most of the state of Maine.